vadimv/server-components/README.md

 ## About

-RSP is a lightweight modern Java server-state web framework.
+RSP is a lightweight modern server-side web framework for Java.

-A popular approach for a Java backend based web UI is to build the client-side with tools like React or Vue and fetch the data from the server with some kind of remote API.

-JavaScript client programming is extremely powerful, but this scheme introduces a lot of complexity.
-Any change made on the client-side potentially needs to be reflected on the API and the server-side.
-The project's build requires on-boarding non-Java dependency management and build tools.

-RSP aims for developing the web UI in Java while keeping external dependencies and JavaScript usage to the minimum.

-After loading an initial page HTML, the browser feeds events to the server and updates the presentation to the incoming diff commands.
-The page's state is maintained on the server.

-Actually, RSP supports two types of web pages:
+RSP supports two types of web pages:
-- Single-page application (SPA) with establishing the page's live session and keeping its state on the server
+- Single-page application (SPA) with establishing the page's live session and keeping its state on the server.
-- Plain old detached HTML pages
+- Plain old detached HTML pages.

 A web application can contain a mix of both types.
-For example, an admin part can be a single-page application page, and the client-facing part made of plain pages.

 ### Maven